 Shared Research thinks Mercuria aims to increase management fees by increasing assets under management and, toward this end, plans to offer new subscriptions to Buyout/Succession funds and form new Cash Flow strategy funds.

-Mercuria reported JPY563mn in performance fees in FY12/20, a 54.8% decline YoY.
+Mercuria reported JPY563mn in performance fees in FY12/20 and JPY730mn in FY12/21.
 The Growth Fund No. 1 (Asuka DBJ) reached the stage where it would start generating performance fees at the end of 2017, and the company expects to continue exiting investments over the next two or three years from FY12/18.
 The company is also expecting to earn performance fees from the Buyout Fund No. 1 and the En Fund.

 With regard to expenses, the biggest expenses under SG&A expenses are employee salaries and bonuses.
 Based on indications from the company that it finished expanding its staff in FY12/18, we do not expect outlays for employee salaries to change much over the medium term.
 Bonuses are another matter, though, for the company which pays out 30% of its performance fees as bonuses to its employees, so bonus expense will vary directly with the company’s performance fees.